-COURSE OUTLINE/CALENDAR
+COURSE OUTLINE

 Problems are assigned online in MyStatLab for each section of the textbook that we cover.
-To find the MSL assignments, you must opt-in to access the courseware you already paid for at registration.
+To find the MSL assignments, you will go through Blackboard.
+You must opt-in to access the courseware you already paid for at registration.
+After the initial registration process, you can access your MML assignments through Blackboard or by directly logging in to MyMathLab.com.
 Assignments have due dates, generally at 5pm on Fridays, except your initial post for each Blackboard Discussion is due by 5pm on Wednesdays.
-For example, in Week 1, your original post in Blackboard Discussion 1 is due by 5pm on Wednesday, 8/31, and your responses to 2 classmates are due by 5pm on Friday, 9/2.
+For example, in Week 1, your original post in Blackboard Discussion 1 is due by 5pm on Wednesday, 1/18, and your responses to 2 classmates are due by 5pm on Friday, 1/20.
 You will lose 20% for work completed after the due date passes.
 To master the material and prepare for the exams, you MUST work extra problems!